yurishkuro/opentracing-tutorial/nodejs/lesson01/README.md

 ### Annotate the Trace with Tags and Logs

 Right now the trace we created is very basic.
-If we call our program with argument `Susan` instead of `Kara`, the resulting traces will be nearly identical.
+If we call our program with argument `Susan` instead of `Bryan`, the resulting traces will be nearly identical.
 It would be nice if we could capture the program arguments in the traces to distinguish them.

-One naive way is to use the string `"Hello, Kara!"` as the _operation name_ of the span, instead of `"say-hello"`.
+One naive way is to use the string `"Hello, Bryan!"` as the _operation name_ of the span, instead of `"say-hello"`.
 However, such practice is highly discouraged in distributed tracing, because the operation name is meant to represent a _class of spans_, rather than a unique instance.
 For example, in Jaeger UI you can select the operation name from a dropdown when searching for traces.
 It would be very bad user experience if we ran the